National Parks Initiative

 The Lincoln Memorial is one of the most popular destinations in Washington.
 Courtesy of NPS

 The National Mall and Memorial Parks has been a must-see stop in the nation’s capital for hundreds of millions of visitors throughout the mall’s 200-year history.
-The Greater Washington Region Clean Cities coalition teamed with the National Mall in an effort to modernize its high-profile fleet and acquire two plug-in electric vehicles, four electric vehicle charging stations (two for public use), and idle-reduction technologies.
+In 2013, the Greater Washington Region Clean Cities coalition teamed with the National Mall in an effort to modernize its high-profile fleet and acquire two plug-in electric vehicles, four electric vehicle charging stations (two for public use), and idle-reduction technologies.
 The mall also partnered with the Propane Education and Research Council to deploy seven propane-powered mowers.

 See how the Clean Cities National Parks Initiative supports parks transportation projects.